Developing a Medicare Game Plan: Meeting the MSP Challenge

 Embracing the new Medicare reality is an important first step.
 “Business as usual” no longer applies.
-Armed with a new reporting law, the Centers for Medicare and Medicaid Services (CMS) now has access to more claims information.
-And for primary payers, simply “pinning it on the plaintiff” is either not an option or will not provide ironclad protection.
+The Centers for Medicare and Medicaid Services (CMS) now has access to more claims information than ever before as part of the Section 111 reporting law.
+And for primary payers, simply “pinning it on the claimant” is either not an option or will not provide ironclad protection.

 Once in the proper mind-set, the primary payer can focus on building MSP compliance protocols.
 Decision makers at the highest levels should generate these parameters and disseminate them for companywide adherence.
 Ensuring that senior executives address MSP issues also promotes consistent claims practices, alleviates confusion, and minimizes risk by eliminating ad hoc approaches.

-Any MSP compliance program should center around three main considerations:
+Any MSP compliance program should center around five main considerations:

 Section 111 involves the electronic reporting of certain claims and settlements to CMS by responsible reporting entities (RREs).
-RREs are subject to penalties of $1,000 a day per claim for noncompliance.
+RREs may be subject to penalties of up to $1,000 a day per claim for noncompliance.
 Qualifying as an RRE is based on certain factual and situational criteria.
-Typically, RREs are insurance carriers or self-insureds; plaintiffs and their lawyers are never RREs.
+Typically, RREs are insurance carriers or self-insureds; claimants and their lawyers are never RREs.i

-Conditional payments involve the statutory obligation of primary payers (and other parties) to reimburse Medicare for payments made for a plaintiff’s accident-related medical care.
-Medicare enjoys strong and broad recovery rights against multiple parties for conditional payments, including the right to seek double damages against primary payers in certain situations.
+The issue of conditional payments involves claimants who are enrolled in what is referred to as “original” or “traditional” Medicare, which is administered directly by the federal government as part of Medicare Parts A and B. Conditional payments involve the statutory obligation of primary payers (and other parties) to reimburse Medicare for payments made for a claimant’s accident-related medical care.
+Medicare enjoys strong and broad recovery rights against multiple parties for conditional payments, including assessing interest, referring delinquent debts to the U.S. Department of the Treasury for collection, and the right to seek “double damages” against primary payers in certain situations.

-The issue of Medicare’s future interests relates to ensuring that parties are not improperly shifting the burden of the plaintiff’s future medical care to the Medicare program as part of claim settlement.
-The Medicare Set Aside (MSA) is CMS’s voluntary and recommended compliance vehicle in this area.
+The issue of Medicare’s future interests relates to ensuring that parties are not improperly shifting the burden of the claimant’s future medical care to the Medicare program as part of claim settlement.
+The Medicare Set-Aside (MSA) is CMS’s voluntary and recommended compliance vehicle in this area.

-Plaintiff’s counsel should also be advised as to how MSP compliance issues will be addressed.
-In general, this involves clearly communicating what information is needed from him or her, how any conditional payment reimbursement issues will be handled, and whether an MSA will be necessary.
+Claimant’s counsel should also be advised as to how MSP compliance issues will be addressed.
+In general, this involves clearly communicating what information is needed from counsel, how any conditional payment reimbursement issues or other potential recovery claims will be handled, and whether an MSA will be necessary.